thewhaledragon/thewhaledragon/README.md

-# Greetings, curious travelers…

-## Welcom to the Valley of Delta
+## Welcome to the Valley of Delta

 ![Valley of Delta](background2.png)

+---